 So happy to meet you.

-After graduating Princeton with a degree in public policy and international relations, I worked as a researcher for the ONE Campaign, co-authoring the organization’s annual World AIDS Day Report, and later as a policy analyst for Medicaid.
+After graduating Princeton with a degree in public policy and international relations, I worked as a researcher for the ONE Campaign, co-authoring the organization’s annual World AIDS Day Report, and later as a policy and program analyst for Medicaid.
 But when my beloved grandmother passed away suddenly in 2016, my world turned completely upside down.
 As a way to remain close to her, I stopped drinking and started writing.
 And soon, I started working on a book about Bessie Anthony — the winner of the 1903 women’s national championship for golf and the grandmother my grandmother never knew.
-Over the past eight years, I have worked to unearth the healing magic of Bessie’s story, sculpting out of my family’s archive an epic of love, womanhood, and family as well as a profoundly personal love letter to the ancestors I feel blessed to call my own.
+Over the past eight years, I have worked to unearth the healing magic of Bessie’s story, sculpting out of my family’s archive an epic about love, womanhood, and family and a profoundly personal love letter to the ancestors I feel blessed to call my own.

 Other than here, you can find me at Instagram (@corneliapowerswrites) as well as my new Substack, LINKAGE (for past issues of my newsletter prior to Fall 2024, please click here).